Close to You (Maxi Priest song): Certifications

+Release history

 Cover versions

 In 2003, trance act Origene covered the song.
 In 2004, American boy band B3 covered the song on their album Living for the Weekend, which also features Maxi Priest on backing vocals.
 In 2006, Puerto Rican reggaeton group Pachanga covered the song on their album Recontra locos latinos and released it as their second single.
 In the same year, Dutch singer Jay Delano of hip hop duo R'n'G fame covered the song and released it as his debut solo single of his debut solo album Close to You, released in 2007.
-In 2014, US group The Uptown Band released a contemporary jazz version of the song which appears on the group's full-length CD Heart, Soul, Body & Mind.
+In 2014, US group the Uptown Band released a contemporary jazz version of the song which appears on the group's full-length CD Heart, Soul, Body & Mind.